AEmilioDiStefano/client-server-development/README.md

 Always make sure that your user has the appropriate privileges to avoid authentication errors.

-Enter your mongosh shell and confirm that your user has both readWrite privilege in the database which you will be using by entering the following command as depicted below:
+Enter your mongosh shell and confirm that your user has readWrite privilege in the database which you will be using by entering the following command as depicted below:

 ![host-and-port](images/17-get-user.png)